leetcode-python-java/leetcode-python-java/README.md

 - [15.
 3Sum](solutions/1-1000/15-3sum.md) was solved in _Python_ and 2 ways.

 # String
+- [28.
+Find the Index of the First Occurrence in a String](solutions/1-1000/28-find-the-index-of-the-first-occurrence-in-a-string.md) was solved in _Python, JavaScript_.
 - [541.
 Reverse String II](solutions/1-1000/541-reverse-string-ii.md) was solved in _Python, Java, JavaScript, C#, Ruby_.

 # Two Pointers